History The Cars 2017 Events 2016 Media Event Photos Guidelines How Safe? Contact

 Your hero and mine, TV

 PS.
 When you see the gold stripe across the nose where the axle is located.
 It's after mid 64 when that showed up.
 I had it at the New York Worlds Fair for a few mid week days, and when I came back to pick it up.
 Someone had tried to lift up the front of the car to see how heavy it was.
 AND ---- picked it up by the body (nose of course) so he wouldn't hurt anything.
 When I showed up, it looked like a Rhinoceros car with it's nose sticking up straight in the air.
 SIGH!!!
 It was impossible to find someone back East that could touch up candy apple paint.
 So we just straightened it out and put a gold trim paint cover on it.
 AFTER THAT I ALWAYS PUT A NOTE ON THE NOSE OF THE CAR NOT TO "LIFT HERE" WHEN IT WAS ON DISPLAY!!!"

-This is the last known photo of the car.
+These are the last known photos of the car after Ivo sold it.
 Bud Bailey at Bakersfield in 1965.